ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * `CMakeLists.txt` - cmake build script
     * `README.md` - this document
     * `Doxyfile` - Doxygen configuration file

+## Demonstration sub-projects

+For illustrative purposes the project is equipped with two demonstration set-ups showing the non-TLS and TLS based infrastructures:

+* `[Project-Folder]/demo/no-tls` - please consider the demo's [README.md](./blob/master/demo/no-tls/README.md), located in the corresponding folder, for more details.
+* `[Project-Folder]/demo/tls` - please consider the demo's [README.md](./blob/master/demo/tls/README.md), located in the corresponding folder, for more details.

 ## Supported platforms